zhyd1997/storybook/docs/_snippets/storybook-preview-configure-globaltypes.md

 import { Preview } from '@storybook/your-framework';

 const preview: Preview = {
+  parameters: {
-  globalTypes: {
+    toolbars: {
+      //👇 The name of the global
       theme: {
+        //👇 The label to show for this toolbar item
+        title: 'Theme',
         description: 'Global theme for components',
-      defaultValue: 'light',
-      toolbar: {

         // The label to show for this toolbar item
-        title: 'Theme',
         icon: 'circlehollow',
         // Array of plain string values or MenuItem shape (see below)
         items: ['light', 'dark'],